US Senate approves Nord Stream 2 Russia-Germany pipeline sanctions | DW | 17.12.2019

 US lawmakers on Tuesday approved sanctions on companies and governments working on the controversial Nord Stream 2 pipeline that will link Germany with Russian gas.

-The sanctions are aimed at companies providing services like pipelaying, and they are intended to halt the completion of the $10.5 billion (€9.6 billion) pipeline, which would transport gas under the Baltic Sea.
+The sanctions are aimed at companies providing services such as pipe laying, and they are intended to halt the completion of the $10.5 billion (€9.6 billion) pipeline, which would transport gas under the Baltic Sea.

-The sanctions, which overwhelmingly passed in the House last week, will need to be signed by US President Donald Trump before they go into effect.
+The sanctions, which overwhelmingly passed in the House last week, are expected to be signed into force as part of a defense spending bill by US President Donald Trump later this week

 US officials believe the pipeline will increase Europe's reliance on Russian energy, but European governments have urged Washington not to meddle in its business affairs.